alternis-io/AlternisFlow-WebEditor/README.md

   tries to open a dialogue with a character, possibly returning the resulting dialogue response and continuation options

+- ... we also need optional debug inspection APIs to support a debugger

 #### Game Engine Plugins

 ##### Unreal Engine